 Here is one of my favorite jokes.
 Yes indeed, atheists do have a sense of humor.

 Over the years Mark had become an outspoken atheist.
 He wasn't obnoxious about it, but he wasn't afraid to share his views either.
 He even posted them on his website.

 One day Mark was out hiking in the woods when he heard a rustling behind him.
-He turned and saw a large black bear coming up on him fast.
+He turned and saw a large brown bear coming up on him fast.
 He tried to run, but nobody can outrun a bear.
 Realizing this, Mark turned and screamed and waved his arms over his head, hoping to scare the bear away.
 But the bear was not deterred.
 The bear picked Mark up, slammed him against a tree, and raised his right paw, claws extended, over Mark's face.

 "God, help me!"
 Mark shouted aloud.
 It was a reflex action; he didn't even realize what he was saying.

 Suddenly time stopped.
 The bear froze like a statue.
 Birds hung in the sky, locked in mid flight.
 Insects fell silent.
 Each blade of grass held its position, no longer blown by the wind.